ddxtanx/ClassGraph/Report.md

 Layered_Graph_Drawing.png will be the png of the Layered Graph Drawing of the graph.

-These can all be found in the ReportFiles/ Folder in the repository.
+These can all be found in the Outputs folder in the repository.